Shuttle–UM: 1970s–2000s

 Shuttle–UM was established in November 1972 by the University of Maryland, College Park's (UMD) Black Student Union as an initiative to promote security for students walking through campus during the evening hours.
-Operations began with the use of two vans to circulate campus, which were purchased by UMD's Student Government Association (SGA), the campus' student governing body, through approval by the Office of Commuter Student Affairs, a campus organization supporting students commuters.
+Operations began with the use of two vans to circulate campus, which were purchased by Student Government Association (SGA), the campus' student governing body, through approval by the Office of Commuter Student Affairs, a campus organization supporting students commuters.
 The operations were run in the basement of a residence hall on campus and consisted of running the vans on two fixed routes.
 By Spring 1973, the Residence Hall Association, the governing body for the campus' dormitory halls, donated an additional van which led to three fixed routes running through campus in the evening.
 By the end of the system's first year of service, 65,000 had been transported.
 The following year saw the addition of daytime routes to operations to parking lots and the establishment of Call-A-Ride, which was the original first curb-to-curb service for the transit system.
 In 1975, four Mercedes-Benz vans were purchased to expand the fleet to six vehicles.
 This same year, the name Shuttle-UM was established, three years after being a service provided by SGA, Shuttle–UM was now an independent entity for UMD.
-Upon the transit system's independence, Charter service was added to its operations in 1975; the following year saw expansion to the curb-to-curb service with Disability Transit Service for handicap persons; off-campus routes were established in 1976.
+Upon the transit system's independence, Charter service was added to its operations in 1975; the following year saw expansion to the curb-to-curb service with Disability Transit Service for eligible individuals; off-campus routes were established in 1976.

-During the fall of 1978, Shuttle–UM's first facility was built on an off-campus parking lot on Greenhouse Road adjacent to Baltimore Avenue.
-The new facility, known as UMD Building 013, featured a 12,000 gallon underground diesel tank, numerous maintenance bays, and a bus wash bay.
+During late 1978, Shuttle–UM's first facility was built on an off-campus parking lot on Greenhouse Road adjacent to Baltimore Avenue.
+The new facility was known as UMD Building 013 and featured expanded maintenance facilities.
 Upon 1979, the project that started as a security service expanded to a transit system consisting of 10 routes with over 20 vehicles.
-Barri Standish was hired as the first non-student full-time staff member to serve as the General Manager for Shuttle–UM to provide student guidance in transit operations.
-Through 1985 and 1988, the Greenhouse facility was expanded to allocate growing operations with administrative offices and maintenance bays.
-Shuttle–UM's expansion in 1985 also composed of ridership growing to 1.1 million passengers annually and employing 125 student employees that took the positions of "drivers, dispatchers, maintenance assistance, trainers, and managers."
+Through 1985 and 1988, the Greenhouse facility was expanded to accommodate growing operations with new administrative offices and maintenance facilities.
+Shuttle–UM's expansion in 1985 also composed of ridership growing to just over 1 million passengers annually and employing 125 student employees that took various positions within the department.
 By 1986, Shuttle–UM became a member of the American Public Transportation Association and the Transit Association of Maryland.
-Within 1999 and 2001, the facility's maintenance bays were expanded to accommodate the growing fleet caused by the growing ridership; the administrative offices also underwent a further expansion in 2001 to accommodate growing employment.
+Between 1999 and 2001, facilities were expanded to accommodate an expanding fleet spurred by growing ridership; the administrative offices also underwent a further expansion in 2001 due to said growth.